 The Environmental Working Group publishes a list of the "Dirty Dozen" and "Clean 15" each year.
 It analyzes the most popular fruits and vegetables.
 It is based on over 40,000 samples tested by the U.S. Department of Agriculture and the Food and Drug Administration.
 It can change from year to year.
 I use this as a guide for shopping.
 I try to buy those items listed on the Dirty Dozen in the organic aisle or at the farmer's market from suppliers who may not necessarily be organic certified, but don't use pesticides or sewage sludge as fertilizer.
 When using non-organic produce, I suggest peeling the skin whenever possible.

 If you are eating or drinking a concentrated product, it should be organic.
 If you are juicing, you are probably juicing large portions of fresh fruits or vegetables.
 You may use a protein powder in your smoothie each morning.
-These can be a healthy habits, but when you are concentrating the healthy vitamins, minerals, or protein, you are ALSO concentrating the pesticides!
+These can be healthy habits, but when you are concentrating the healthy vitamins, minerals, or protein, you are ALSO concentrating the pesticides!
 Choose organic.

-Use this wallet card for easy reference for when it is most important to buy organic produce.
 I recommend that you wash all produce before eating.
 There are many brands of produce washes and sprays on your grocery store shelves, but I'm sharing my Easy Homemade Produce Wash for an inexpensive option.

 There are some studies showing that antioxidant levels of organic produce are considerably higher than those conventionally grown crops.
 University of California Davis Agricultural Sustainability Institute has been studying this topic for years.
 For example, one study showed that organically grown berries and corn contained nearly 60% more polyphenols, a natural antioxidant, than those conventionally grown.